 There is an abundance of cultural opportunities and outdoor activities in Baltimore and it is definitely the epicenter of many of the top things to do in Maryland.

-One of the city’s unique advantages is the fact that it’s within driving distance not only to beaches and ocean resorts but also to stunning hiking peaks for nature lovers.
+One of the city’s unique advantages is the fact that it’s within driving distance not only to some of the best Maryland beaches and ocean resorts but also to stunning hiking peaks for nature lovers.

 The Inner Harbor, a historic seaport that has been turned into a community center, is one of the city’s most iconic locations.
 It’s a top place to visit in any season, as it’s surrounded by restaurants and well-known Baltimore attractions.
 Walk the seven-mile brick Waterfront Promenade to see the cityscape.